Abirami33/Youtube_comments_analyzer/README.md

 Using Vader sentimental analysis and analysed the youtube comments

-code in sentiment.py
+* code in sentiment.py ( vader simple model )
-result in output.txt
+* result of sentiment.py in output.txt